 If the Public Utilities Commission determines that a need exists for this power plant, I urge the PUC to require that this plant be powered by 100% renewable energy.

-Beth Tamminen about 6 years ago
+Beth Tamminen almost 7 years ago

 As a Minnesota Power customer, shareholder and resident of Duluth, I oppose the approval of the natural gas plant which MP deceptively labels "renewable-enabling".
 I am concerned that the gas plant will end up a major liability to the company which will affect both customers who will need to pay more for decades to come, and shareholders who will suffer from the results of poor long-range planning.
 Newer, cleaner technologies - including battery storage which can even out production, improved grids allowing energy purchases on demand from across the region, advances in energy efficiency/conservation and timed usage, and developments in wind and solar technologies - need to be considered before approving this mammoth new fossil fuel plant.
 Throughout the life cycle of natural gas from production through transport through burning, it also produces sufficient methane so that its greenhouse gas emissions are arguably no better than burning coal.
 For all these reasons - cost to customers and shoareholders, non-consideration of alternative ways of meeting (flat) energy demand, and the dangers of continuing to burn fossil fuels to all of us - I urge the PUC to deny this permit and instruct MP to look at more positive alternatives.

-david gustafson about 6 years ago
+david gustafson almost 7 years ago

 comment...I am speaking for my great grandchildren , when I oppose the construction of the proposed natural gas plant.
 They are the ones who are going to face the consequences of our generation not sufficiently addressing the issue of climate change.
 It is my understanding that this plant simply is not needed to provide the needed energy.If more energy is needed, then we should go in the direction of renewables such as wind and solar.
 The gas must come from fracking, which is environmentally dangerous and is poison to our water.
 Going in the direction of gas versus renewables, doesn't help in meeting Duluth's and Minnesota's carbon reduction goals.
 It is my understanding that the main reason Minnesota Power is presenting this proposal is based on their budget plans which calls for them to depreciate the costs of construction and operation.
 This may help their bottom line, but doesn't take into account the health of Mother Earth.
 Their is no plan B!
 The project isn't needed and isn't wanted.

-Julius Salinas about 6 years ago
+Julius Salinas almost 7 years ago

 I do not believe that approval of a natural gas powered electrical plant in Superior, Wisconsin is needed according to studies conducted by the Sierra Club and supported by multiple major industries as listed in an issue of the Duluth News Tribune during the week of March 5, 2018.
 This is a new day and age and we need to be thinking of the people that will come after us and how our decisions today will affect them.
 Before building new plants we need to exhaust every possible conservation method and financial incentive for customers like me and the industries that use the power.
 If a plant is needed then the first option should be renewable sources that will not increase the use of fossil fuels.
 Natural gas is cleaner than coal but it is extracted using fracking techniques that contribute to water pollution, seismic events, use of large quantities of water and sand, resulting in additional pollution and degrading the quality of life of people living in the area.
 This plant is not neccessary and the technology that would be used to operate it is outdated.

-Mark Goellner about 6 years ago
+Mark Goellner almost 7 years ago

 I oppose the construction of any new fossil fuel power plants.
 We need to do all we can, starting immediately, to increase our use of renewable energy and decrease our production of carbon dioxide.
 Renewable energy is already competitive with fossil fuels, and by the time this plant comes on line it will already be obsolete.
 Let’s stick with the power plants we have, for now, and continue to work toward a livable environment.
 Thanks,

-Erin DeWitt about 6 years ago
+Erin DeWitt almost 7 years ago

 I oppose the construction of the proposed MN Power/Dairyland Gas Plant.
 Minnesotans and Duluthians have committed to reduce carbon emissions by 80% by 2050.
 Constructing another Gas Plant to function in addition to the Plants we already have will just generate more carbon emissions.
 We are at a crucial juncture at this time in addressing the health needs of the planet and communities.
 We need to drastically reduce carbon emissions.
 As all of the MN female Gubernatorial Candidates have voiced, "It is time to make radical change in the way we create and use energy..we need to start with new sustainable practices NOW to address the environmental challenges of today and tomorrow."
 Building this Plant would be addressing a problem with another problem.
 It is not in alignment with Minnesota's/Duluth's vision for a sustainable energy future.
 It is a proposal that is too risky for tax payers- as many of these old energy systems are.
 Cleaner, cheaper options are available for more energy.
 Wind and Solar clean energy options will increase grid capacity for less money and help create more sustainable jobs in MN than the proposed natural gas plant.
 There are too many environmental and financial risks involved using an antiquated response to meet an energy need.
 We can do better and we need to do better.

-Bruce Busta about 6 years ago
+Bruce Busta almost 7 years ago

 No, the PUC should not approve the permit for this plant.